AndresH18/Beginning-CPP-Programming---From-Beginner-to-Beyond/docs/17_smart_pointers.md

 - Acquire a lock

 Is Initialization
-- The resource is acuired in a constructor
+- The resource is acquired in a constructor

 Resource Relinquishing
 Happens in the destructor